jaytaylor/sql-layer/fdb-sql-layer-core/src/test/resources/com/foundationdb/sql/optimizer/rule/pick-joins-and-indexes/README.txt

 order-by-subquery: order by in a subquery clause joined with another table
 order-by-subquery2: same as order-by-subquery, but with an order-by on the outside too
+order-by-subquery-provides-order-by: The subquery here is sorted the same as the order by, but the other table doesn't help